jfollmann/declaration-merging-ts/README.md

 This project aims to demonstrate the use of the declaration merging feature of typescript.
 Each example demonstrates a way to implement a time counter for requests executed with axios.
 The last example (sample03.ts), defines extended properties for the axios from declaration merging.
+This project was created for study purposes only.

 [Typescript Documentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html)